kartoeffelchen/sabbaticaldiary/_posts/2023-03-03-parental-leave.md

 Our high point: Felix got his first passport this week!
 The process is surprisingly easy: fill in a form, attend an appointment at a local council office, pay €13 and pick it up immediately.
 Unfortunately it is only valid for a year because it has less security features than a normal passport, but to renew, we just need to go back to the same place and pay €6.

-Our low point: like last week, there are no complaints.
+Our low point: there are generally no complaints.